lukasberbuer/rt-vamp-plugin-sdk/README.md

 - Huge amount of memory allocations due to the extensive use of C++ containers like vectors and lists **passed by value**.

-  Let's have a look at the `process` function which does the main work:
+  Let's have a look at the `process` method of the `Vamp::Plugin` class which does the main work:

   `FeatureSet process(const float *const *inputBuffers, RealTime timestamp)`